tytydraco/yessleep/out/You_know_how_to_spot_a_Kinda_Thing.md

 The table was slightly angled.
 The window was still gone.
 I reached for the light switch again, but it was higher up than before.
 I flicked it off, and back on again.

-But the light come back on.
+But the light did not come back on.